 Every year thousands of New Yorker’s are attacked and bitten by dogs, often leaving them with significant injuries, disfiguring scars, and substantial medical bills.
 The dog’s owner is responsible for the animal’s behavior and must take precautions to prevent these incidents from occurring.

-If you have been the victim of a dog attack contact the dog bite attorneys at Kaplan Lawyers PC so that we can investigate immediately.
+If you have been the victim of a dog attack, contact the NYC dog bite attorneys at Kaplan Lawyers PC so that we can investigate immediately.
 In order to receive compensation for the injuries that you have sustained and recoup the money paid to medical providers, it must be proven that the owner knew of the dog’s viscous propensity or that the dog had previously bitten someone in the past.
 The « one free bite» rule in New York makes it very difficult for victims to be compensated for their injuries so it is imperative that we get to work right away.

 To reduce the risk of being bitten by a dog you should never approach a dog from behind or one that is sleeping or eating, do not make loud noises or sudden movements around a dog, stare directly into a dog’s eyes, or attempt to kiss a dog on its face.